gh-productivity-workshops/PetSpotR/docs/2-debugging.md

 You can now explore the PetSpotR application which is running in your Codespace.

-> **Note**: Codespaces automatically forwards local ports and makes them available in the browser.
+>[!knowledge] Codespaces automatically forwards local ports and makes them available in the browser.
 The URL which was automatically opened uses `...app.github.dev` to connect you to your Codespace.
 You can also use the `PORTS` tab in the Codespace to find the port that was forwarded to the application.

 1. Visit the `Lost` and `Found` pages to see the application's interface.
 Dapr has not been added to the application yet, so you'll see errors in the browser console if you try to fill out the form.
 2. Return to your Codespace and take a look at your frontend logs.
 You'll see print statements for the `Lost` and `Found` pages, where calls to Dapr need to be added.